pflanze/better-qmail-remote/README.md

 and how you would like to have it changeable).
 This is done by running the `setup-debounce` script as root.

+*NOTE*: (some?) recent Linux kernels come with link protections (CONFIG_AUDIT ?) enabled, which leads to the script failing with an error message saying 'xlink' .. 'permission denied'.
+This is due to the (non-root) user not owning the mail files.
+This protection can be disabled like:

+    echo 0 > /proc/sys/fs/protected_hardlinks  # and echo 0 > /proc/sys/fs/protected_symlinks ?

+(Presumably this could also be made selective per binary/script (SELinux or AppArmour)?)

 The scripts `bounce-original` and `doublebounce-original` simply extract the original incoming mail from a (double) bounce.
 They are provided as utilities for special circumstances.